 CHM 1045.
 General Chemistry I. The courses CHM 1045-1046 are designed to fulfill requirements in general chemistry for the first year in science, premedical, and engineering curricula.
 Includes units and measurements, chemical calculations, thermochemistry, gases, liquids, solids, atomic structure, and bonding.
-Prerequisite: CHM 1030 (with a grade of C or better) or one credit in high school chemistry and eligibility for MAC 1140 or a more advanced course, or consent of department.
+Prerequisite: Eligibility for MAC 1140 or a more advanced course.
 CHM 1045L should be taken concurrently.
 3 semester hours credit.
 [A]

 CHM 1045L.
 General Chemistry Laboratory I. An introduction to experimental techniques in chemistry, designed to demonstrate basic chemical principles.
 Prerequisite or corequisite: CHM 1045.
-Three hours laboratory per week.
-1 semester hour credit.
-[A]
+Two hours laboratory per week.
+1 semester hour credit.[A]